roxgib/anki-contanki/README.md

  - Unable to open or close webview context menus

 Version Specific:
- - Opening certain menus or dialogs prevents any actions from firing, until it's closed and they fire all at once.
-This mostly affectts Anki 2.1.49 and below.
-The above issue is mostly fixed in 2.1.50, but some dialogs may still prevent actions from firing
- - A small number of actions are only supported in 2.1.50+
+ - Due to changes in Anki's toolkit, only version 2.1.66 and beyond are supported.
+Older versions of the add-on can be found on GitHub for older versions of Anki back to 2.1.45.

 Platform Specific
  - Volume controls only work on MacOS
- - Steam Deck is currently unsupported while we wait for Qt to upgrade to a newer Chromium version
- - Cursor control doesn't work on Linux due to a Qt issue

 Controller Specific
  - Using both Joy-Cons at once might be buggy.
  - 8BitDo controllers should be set to X mode.
 More info [here](https://support.8bitdo.com)
- - If your 8BitDo controller isn't detected correctly try Tools > Controller Options > Detect 8BitDO Controllers
+ - If your 8BitDo controller isn't detected correctly try Tools > Controller Options > Detect 8BitDo Controllers
+ - Steam Deck might not work at all

 Add-on compatibility
  - Not compatible with: